Allan Millett '59 Authors The War for Korea, 1950-1951: They Came from the North

 Learn more at Barnes & Noble.com.

-Dr. Millett received the 2008 Pritzker Military Library Literature Award for Lifetime Achievement in Military Writing.
+Dr. Millett received the 2008 Pritzker Military Library Literature Award for Lifetime Achievement in Military Writing and received an honorary doctorate from DePauw in 2001.
 He is Ambrose Professor of History and director of the Eisenhower Center for American Studies at the University of New Orleans.
 His previous books include The War for Korea, 1945-1950: A House Burning; Semper Fidelis: The History of the United States Marine Corps; A War to be Won: Fighting the Second World War; and For the Common Defense: The Military History of the United States of America.Back